mikew/redux-easy-mode/README.md

 ### Actions

 Actions are built using a namespace and an object of "payload creators".
-The property names are considered the action constants.
+The property names are considered the action types.

 A payload creator is a function that takes any number of arguments and returns what will be the action's payload (or, if you'd prefer, you can return both a